The Able-Bodied Adults Without Dependents Time Limit

 Not all counties in California have a time limit.
 Some counties are waived from the ABAWD time limit rules if the county meets certain criteria – like having a high unemployment rate.
 Counties that do not meet the criteria to be waived must have the time limit rule in place.

 A person is considered an ABAWD if they are between the ages of 18 through 49 and are not:

 - Living with a child under the age of 18 in their CalFresh household.

 People who are ABAWDs must do certain work-related activities to remain eligible for CalFresh.
 They must be working or doing approved work activities for at least 80 hours per month.
 This includes paid work, unpaid work, and in-kind work.
 In-kind work is working in exchange for a service, such as working off rent.
 The county can help connect ABAWDs with local work opportunities in the area in order to meet the work requirement.

 The ABAWD time limit is waived in all California counties through October 31, 2024.
 This means no ABAWDs living in California will have to meet the work requirement to keep receiving CalFresh benefits.
 ABAWDs who have lost their CalFresh benefits may reapply and continue to receive CalFresh if otherwise eligible.

 Two-Year Statewide ABAWD Time Limit Waiver Approved

-The USDA FNS has approved California’s statewide ABAWD time limit waiver request effective July 1, 2020 through June 30, 2021.
+The USDA FNS has approved California’s statewide ABAWD time limit waiver request effective July 1, 2021 through June 30, 2022.
 The statewide waiver was approved based on the State’s eligibility for extended unemployment benefits, a criterion for statewide waiver approval provided by SNAP regulations at 7 CFR 273.24.